KyleAnthonyFerreira/Connect-5/README.md

 **Shae Simeoni**

-- Created a rough skeleton of all classes and their respective functions to make the starter tasks easier for my group.
-- The entirety of the Game class was written and documented by me.
-- Helped out Kyle with the Connect5 class as it turned out to be twice the workload as any other class.
-    -   GUI theme & button alignment
-    -   Representing a move on the board with an update() function
-    -   Simplifying and removing unecessary code
-- Created the algorithm for the EasyAI.
-- Wrote a rough outline for the README file and completed the installation tab.
-- Aided with any Git related issues that came with using PyCharm.
+I took it upon myself to organize the group early on in hopes of alleviating stress.
+To do so, I initially created a rough skeleton of all classes and their respective functions.
+I was personally responsible for completing and documenting the Game class.
+As everyone worked on their designated classes, it became clear that Kyle's Connect5 class was the longest class to write.
+Since I finished the Game class quite early on, I focused my efforts on assisting Kyle.
+I restructured the GUI (theme & button alignment), wrote the update() function which visually updates the board and simplified/removed unecessary code.
+With regards to the Player class, I designed and coded the EasyAI algorithm.
+For the README file, I wrote the rough outline and "How to Install Connect-5".
+Lastely I aided anyone who had any Git related issues.

 **Jule Tran**